gabrielnahmias/Browser.php/readme.md

-_This is not my code, but rather a GitHub repo of (a possibly modified version) Chris Schuld's code so people can use it as a submodule in their Git projects.
+_This is not my code, but rather a GitHub repo of (a modified version) Chris Schuld's code so people can use it as a submodule in their Git projects.
 To download the original code please visit [Chris Schuld's page](http://chrisschuld.com/projects/browser-php-detecting-a-users-browser-from-php/)._

 ## Browser.php - Detecting a user's browser from PHP